 All you hear about is how much better Capture One is than Lightroom, but is this true for every brand of camera?
-Does capture one handle X-Trans better and are Capture One’s colors better?
+Does Capture One handle X-Trans better and are Capture One’s colors better?

-I will summarize since I can’t get too deep into all the features of each program in a written review, it would take forever, but mainly we are going to look at some straight out of camera samples and compare the default RAW converter process.
+I will summarize since I can’t get too deep into all the features of each program in a written review, it would take forever, but mainly we are going to look at some straight-out-of-camera samples and compare the default RAW converter process.

 Capture One vs Lightroom | Best Raw Converter

 I’ve been testing the two programs back and forth and I have to say the better program really depends on what you want.
 Both programs have very different strengths and weaknesses.
-Capture One has color wheels, color curves, color levels, Lightroom just has one set of curves but it has camera calibration tools which are very powerful.
+Capture One has color wheels, color curves, and color levels, Lightroom just has one set of curves but it has camera calibration tools which are very powerful.
 Lightroom has that sweet super easy to use Catalog, although Capture One’s catalog isn’t so bad either.
-Lightroom does Collections, Capture one does Albums.
+Lightroom does Collections, and Capture One does Albums.

 They both do luminosity masks.